Mattias Mainiero

-Mattias Mainiero (born 6 June 1955) is an Italian journalist and editor in chief.
+Mattias Mainiero (6 June 1955 – 3 April 2026) was an Italian journalist and editor in chief.

 Biography

 Mainiero was born in Torre del Greco, Naples, Italy.
 He started his career as journalist in 1979, writing for the newspaper Vita.
 In 1981 he moved to the Giornale d'Italia.
-In 1984 Mainiero agreed to become editor of Giornale d'Italia end after of Fiorino.
+In 1984 Mainiero agreed to become editor of Giornale d'Italia and after of Fiorino.
 He was editor until 1987.
 After, he contributed to other newspapers and magazines, like Il Borghese and Il Messaggero.
 In 2000, he passed to the right-wing newspaper Libero.
 He wrote L'Italia racconta e Scritti pirati.
-For Libero and Libero online he writes the daily newspaper column A tu per tu.
+For Libero and Libero online he wrote the daily newspaper column A tu per tu.